SEKOIA-IO/documentation/docs/xdr/FAQ/SEKOIA_Endpoint_Agent.md

 However, we welcome any suggestions of Event IDs to be collected that seems relevant.

-## Retrieve events linked to clocked accounts on AD
+## Retrieve events linked to blocked accounts on AD

 **Is SEKOIA.IO Agent allowed to retrieve events linked to blocked accounts on AD?**